Airbus shakes up aero parts manufacturing

-PARIS, April 21 (Reuters) - Airbus AIR.PA has launched the biggest shake-up of its manufacturing network in more than a decade, with large parts activities reorganized in France and Germany and some small parts combined under a new company to be placed under review.
+PARIS, April 21 (Reuters) - Airbus AIR.PA has launched the biggest shake-up of its manufacturing network in more than a decade, with large parts activities reorganized in France and Germany and some small parts activities to be placed under review.

 The European planemaker said on Wednesday it would combine aerostructure assembly in France under one entity, bringing major fuselage parts plants in St Nazaire and Nantes together with the worldwide operations of its Stelia affiliate.